 E. Two Options for Supervision are available (while spots last):

-1) Have me as an offsite supervisor–ask me about the numerous benefits of off-site supervision and the many lessons learned from other interns who had unfortunate experiences with onsite supervisors at hospitals, non-profits, and the private sector.
+1) Have me as an offsite supervisor–ask me about the numerous benefits of off-site supervision and the many lessons learned from other interns who had unfortunate experiences with on-site supervisors at hospitals, non-profits, and the private sector.
 I charge less than many other supervisors and do not require you to do research for me or spend a minimum number of hours doing my office work.
-Remember that just because you can get free supervision somewhere does not always mean that it is quality supervision that will make you the best intern that you can potentially become during internship.
+Remember that just because you can get free supervision somewhere does not always mean that it is quality supervision that will make you the best intern that you can potentially become during an internship.

 2) I have an office for just 2 LPC interns to use to see clients.
 You would be on a contract basis and not an employee of mine.
 I would be your supervisor, we would meet weekly for individual supervision and at least every 5 weeks for group supervision.
 Like other counseling offices, interns will have to bring in a minimum amount of money in order to cover your supervision and the room cost before you would then start to earn a majority percentage of your client fees.
 Reimbursement is based upon a tiered incentive plan with reimbursement rates up to 70%.
 I will help you with marketing, networking, and referrals, but interns are responsible for these things, too.

 I was recently told that some supervisors are charging upwards of $100 per supervision visit or even $500 a month!
 My rate is a flat monthly fee that includes group supervision at no extra cost and is significantly less than many supervisors.
 Some interns earn up to 6 hours of supervision in a single month!
 Interns can also attend seminars that I host and many speaking engagements for free.
 They may earn direct hours by leading my self-injury support groups and reduce their monthly supervision fee by assisting me with various office tasks that develop.
-Unlike some supervisors, I do not expect you to do reserach for me.
-I encourage interns to develop either a group, seminar, or a camp, with my assistance, before they finish their LPC Internship so that they can have that valuable experience of knowing how to put a project together from start to finish.
+Unlike some supervisors, I do not expect you to do research for me.
+I encourage interns to develop either a group, seminar, or a camp, with my assistance before they finish their LPC Internship so that they can have that valuable experience of knowing how to put a project together from start to finish.
 I will also help the interns with the development and marketing of this project.

 –Up to 6 hours of supervision per month (intern comes to group and the month has 5 weeks in it)